innsmyth/JRPG_DialogBox_Chat/README.md

 ### Version 1 Features
 1. Next add a delay on messages disappearing by adding how log it will take for the text to be typed out before remove row.
 2. Then halt interruptions until the text is finished displaying, either through some sort of queue or determining how to slow chat input on twitch's end.
-3. Then add a sufficient buffer within the parent container for the children
-4. Then add an animation to avatars within the container when they first appear
-5. Then add custom chat avatar to project via imgur link
+4. Then add custom chat avatar to project via imgur link

 ## Future Additions:
 ### Version 2 Features: